Winter Flu Jab Services

 Why get a flu jab?

-If you want help to stay healthy and prevent the spread of infection among family, friends and work colleagues, taking advantage of the winter flu jab at Boots is a good first step.
-Flu is contagious and can be unpleasant.
-It can be passed through coughing, sneezing or by touching infected surfaces or people.
+If you want help to stay healthy and prevent the spread of flu among family, friends and work colleagues, taking advantage of the winter flu jab at Boots is a good first step.
+Flu is contagious and it can be passed through coughing, sneezing or by touching infected surfaces or people.
+Most flu outbreaks usually happen in late autumn or winter, and, for most people, it's an unpleasant but not a life-threatening condition.

-You must be 16 years or older to get the private flu jab at Boots and 18 or over to get your free NHS jab at Boots.
+You must be 16 or older to get the private flu jab at Boots and 18 or over to get your free NHS jab at Boots.
 Our specially-trained pharmacist will see if either service is suitable for you following a quick consultation and the completion of a questionnaire.
-If you fall into one of the clinical risk groups who are advised to have the flu jab, Boots may be able to provide a free NHS jab if you are registered with a GP in England or Wales and you are one of the following:
+If you fall into one of the clinical risk groups who are advised to have the flu jab on the NHS, Boots may be able to provide a free NHS jab if you are registered with a GP in England or Wales and you:

 Have a certain medical condition such as: